Warblefly/multimediaWin64/README.md

 ABANDONED
 =========

 This project is unmaintained.
 A <a href="https://github.com/Warblefly/MultimediaTools-mingw-w64">new project with the same aim</a> has taken its place.
 I have switched my development from a Cygwin platform to a native GNU/Linux box.
+You can still compile these utilities on Windows by running a GNU/Linux virtual machine from your Windows desktop. <a href="https://www.virtualbox.org/">Try Oracle's Virtualbox</a> for this, among others.
+Boot Fedora 22 or Debian testing, and you should be ok.

 To cross-compile a large collection of multimedia utilities including up-to-date and very feature-complete FFmpeg, OpenDCP, mpv, GraphicsMagick, opendcp, frei0r plugins, etc., please see my other GitHub project <a href="https://github.com/Warblefly/MultimediaTools-mingw-w64">HERE</a> and get the tarball of Windows 64-bit binaries from <a href="http://johnwarburton.net/blog/?p=28459">my blog HERE</a>.